AuditeMarlow/gomu/README.md

 ## Running A Service

-To run a service, `cd` into its directory, generate the protobuf code, install its dependencies and run the program using the `gomu run` command to build and run your service continuously.

 To run a service, use the `gomu run` command to build and run your service continuously.